Job applicants outside the US may review the following privacy practices, which apply to residents of some of LogicMonitor’s international locations.

 How is your information used?

-- track your use of our recruitment website in order to carry out user analytics and make improvements to the site; and
+track your use of our recruitment website in order to carry out user analytics and make improvements to the site;

-- comply with our legal and compliance obligations, to improve our recruiting practices and to keep records relating to our hiring processes.
+comply with our legal and compliance obligations, to improve our recruiting practices and to keep records relating to our hiring processes; and

 In order to comply with European data privacy laws, we need to have legal bases for using your personal information for the purposes set out in this Privacy Notice.
 We consider that in nearly all cases, the legal basis on which we process your personal data will be one or more of the following:

-- our legitimate interests as an employer that recruits candidates for positions within our group of companies or to decide whether to recruit/appoint you and on what terms (including conducting interviews and assessments, communicating with you about the recruitment process, and evaluating your interaction with the process and our recruitment website in order to make improvements, planning and implementing changes within our business, the establishment, exercise and defense of legal claims and facilitating internal administration); and/or
+our legitimate interests as an employer that recruits candidates for positions within our group of companies or to decide whether to recruit/appoint you and on what terms (including conducting interviews and assessments, communicating with you about the recruitment process, evaluating your interaction with the process and our recruitment website in order to make improvements, planning and implementing changes within our business, the establishment, exercise and defense of legal claims and facilitating internal administration); and/or

 The processing of information relating to criminal convictions and offences (i.e. in the context of background checks) will only be carried out where there is a legal authorization to do so under either EU or local law (and, where required by applicable laws, with your consent).